dunbar12138/pix2pix3D/README.md

 #### Interactive Demo (Code coming soon)

 You can also launch an interactive demo of 3D editing.
-We provide 2 examples below:
+We provide two examples below:

 ### Training

-Code coming Soon.
+Code is coming soon.

 ---